googleapis/google-cloud-cpp-common/doc/cutting-a-release.md

 a pull request (PR) with the necessary changes to the README files in each project.

-Assuming you are working on your own fork of the `google-cloud-cpp` project, and `upstream` points to the `googleapis/google-cloud-cpp` remote, these commands should be useful in identifying important changes:
+Assuming you are working on your own fork of the `google-cloud-cpp-common` project, and `upstream` points to the `googleapis/google-cloud-cpp-common` remote, these commands should be useful in identifying important changes:

 Update `google/cloud/README.md` based on the release notes: